Where Does Slab Tip-Over Risk Exist in Your Operation?

 Huntsville Granite cited for fatal slab accident.

-Semi-truck granite spill on I-24 causes massive delays.
+Semi-truck granite spill on I-24 causing major traffic disruption

 🛠 Engineering Controls, Not Reactionary Fixes